People

 M.A.
 2003 Charles University in Prague

-My research focuses on how we build complex knowledge representations—such as schemas, cognitive maps or concepts—from simple learning experiences.
+Dasa’s research focuses on how we build complex knowledge representations—such as schemas, cognitive maps or concepts—from simple learning experiences.
 Stacking memories as building blocks, we form knowledge that transcends direct experience, allowing us to use the memory for the past to guide behavior in the future.
-I am especially interested how the hippocampus—a brain structure critical for memory for individual events in our lives—interacts with the prefrontal cortex and other memory systems to support the flexible use of experience.
-My primary research tools include computer-based experiments, formal models of behavior, and advanced functional MRI methods.
+She is especially interested how the hippocampus—a brain structure critical for memory for individual events in our lives—interacts with the prefrontal cortex and other memory systems to support the flexible use of experience.
+Her primary research tools include computer-based experiments, formal models of behavior, and advanced functional MRI methods.

 Ben Chaloupka, M.S.